Lie theory of finite simple groups and the Roth property: Nondegeneracy, eigenvalues and reducibility of the Killing form for conjugacy classes

-\begin{proof} $K(\theta)=\sum_{a,b} K(x_a,x_b)x_b=\sum_b c_b x_b$ where $c_b$ is the sum of the $b$'th column of the matrix of $K$.
-However, $c_{gbg^{-1}}=\sum_aK(x_a,x_{gbg^{-1}})=\sum_a K(x_{g^{-1}ag},x_b)=c_b$ after a change of variables.
+\begin{proof} $K(\theta)=\sum_{a,b} K(a,b)b=\sum_b c_b b$ where $c_b$ is the sum of the $b$'th column of the matrix of $K$.
+However, $c_{gbg^{-1}}=\sum_aK(a,{gbg^{-1}})=\sum_a K({g^{-1}ag},b)=c_b$ after a change of variables.
 Hence $c_b$ is independent of $b\in\CC$ in the case of a conjugacy class.
-Hence $\theta$ is an eigenvector of $K$ with eigenvalue as stated.
+Hence $\theta$ is an eigenvector of $K$ with eigenvalue the column sum.
 Moreover, if $K$ is irreducible then by Perron-Frobenius theory there is a 1-dimensional maximal eigenspace with eigenvalue the column sum of $K$, i.e. with eigenvector $\theta$.
 If $K$ is not irreducible then after a reordering of the basis it can be presented as a direct sum.
 Iterating this, we reduce $K$ to a direct sum of some number $r>1$ of irreducible blocks.
 In fact each block will be, after reordering, a copy of the same irreducible matrix.
 This follows from ad-invariance of $K$ as follows.
 Consider an element in $G$ that conjugates a corner of the first block to the corresponding corner of another.
 All the indices relating to the first block belong to the same connected component of the graph and, by assumption, they are not connected to any of the indices for the other blocks, and this notion is ad-invariant, as $K$ is.
 Hence the indices relating to the conjugated first block must be connected to themselves and not to the first block.
 Hence the first block maps over to the conjugated block, and all its entries are the same when suitably ordered, again by ad-invariance of $K$.
 Once $K$ has been presented as $r$ blocks $K_i$, its eigenvectors will consist of $r$ parts forming eigenvectors for each block with the same eigenvalue.
 However, since these blocks are all irreducible and have the same row sum as $K$, they will each have the same maximal eigenvalue as $K$, and any other eigenvalues will be strictly lower.
 This implies the facts stated and justified the notation $\lambda_{max}$ for the column sum.
-Note that the diagonal of $K$ is always non-zero as $a$ commutes with $a^2$ for all $a\in\CC$.
-Hence $K^{m+1}$ can only have the same or more positive entries as $K^m$, so in our case irreducible is equivalent to the existence of $m\in\N$ such that all entries of $K^m$ are positive, i.e. the \emph{primitivity} of the matrix $K$.
+Note that the diagonal of $K$ is always nonzero as $a$ commutes with $a^2$ for all $a\in\CC$.
+Hence $K^{m+1}$ can only have the same or more positive entries as $K^m$, so in our case irreducible is equivalent to the existence of $m\in\N$ such that all entries of $K^m$ are positive, i.e. to primitivity of the matrix $K$. \end{proof}